What is Long Put?

 - Profit = $300

-When to Use?
+When To Use?

-An investor must exercise a long put option strategy when he or she has a bearish outlook and is expecting an underlying asset’s value to drop in the nearing time significantly.
+An investor must exercise a long put chart option strategy when he or she has a bearish outlook and is expecting an underlying asset’s value to drop in the nearing time significantly.
 Investors can also use this strategy for hedging purposes if he or she is seeking to safeguard an underlying asset that is owned against a probable reduction in its value.

-Difference Between Long Put and Short Put
+Long Put Vs Short Put

-- Market View: The market view in the case of the long put is bearish while, in the case of a short put is bullish.
+- Market View: The market view in the case of the long put is bearish while, in the case of a short put, is bullish.

 - Risk profile: The risk profile in the case of the long put is limited, while in the case of a short put is unlimited.